 - complete the online Ofsted application form and pay the application fee.

 - have completed training, which helps you to understand and implement the Early Years Foundation Stage (EYFS).
 Weston College run a Home-based Childcare Services course.
 This stand-alone unit is from the Level 3 Diploma for the Children and Young People’s Workforce.
-Further details can be found on their online brochure
+Online training is available through PACEY (Professional Association for Childcare and Early Years).

 - understand that the registration process will involve a range of checks on you, those who live with you and those you employ